 For the next eighteen months The Milkmaid came out on several occasions at the Cambridge Folk Festival where we ran and organised a floor singers stage at the Coldhams Common Campsite.
 This stage is similar to the Club Tent where attendees of the festival can book a fifteen minute spot and perform to an audience.
-We regularly play to five or six hundred people a night Thursday to Sunday.
-See you there this year?
+We regularly played to five or six hundred people a night Thursday to Sunday.

-The folk club in its new home was again a great success with lots of big names weekly.
+The Milkmaid then moved to the Railway at Wymondham Norfolk, where it was again a great success with lots of big names weekly.
 Saturday and occasional Wednesday nights were concert nights, weekly Sunday lunch sessions (thirty players plus audience sometimes) and Monday was Open Mic.

-Dave Swarbrick telephoned me and booked a gig for himself and Martin Carthy.
-Unfortunately we closed before they played.
 Another case of Folk great, Pub crap.
-As a pub we couldn’t make it work so we ended up in Bury St Edmunds totally finished with the pub game, apart from as a punter.
-We both got jobs in the charity sector, me with West Suffolk Headway as a care-assistant, where one day in 2003 I suggested in order to fund raise we have a folk day with local performers playing all day and an evening concert with professionals.
+So it ended up in Bury St Edmunds where one day in 2003 it was suggested we have a folk day with local performers playing all day and an evening concert with professionals.
 A great day was had at The Rising Sun with music and local Morris dancers all day culminating with an evening concert featuring Andy Wall, Jane Walden, Derek Brimstone, Wiz Jones and John Renbourn.

-After the success of the first folk day I was persuaded to start a regular folk club as a fund raising exercise for Headway.
-We had a good year (2004) at the West Bury Social Club and raised £3400 for the charity.
+After the success of the first folk day it was decided to start a regular folk club as a fund raising exercise for Headway.
+We had a good year (2004) at the West Bury Social Club and raised £3400 for the Headway charity.
 Unfortunately the management committee of W.S.
 Headway felt they couldn’t underwrite the clubs expenses so we’d have to close.

 Then up stepped several club members who each pledged £50 each to keep the club going.
 This money was put into a separate account to be used in an emergency.
 I’m pleased to say that we never touched it and after a year was offered back to the donors.

-There’s a great folk tradition in Suffolk and the likes of The Milkmaid, Everyman and Waveney plus the session pubs can keep the music (and dance) alive.
+There’s a great folk tradition in Suffolk and the likes of The Milkmaid, Everyman, Ely and Waveney plus the session pubs can keep the music (and dance) alive.